openxla/stablehlo/docs/spec_draft.md

 deterministic between backends and different compiler versions.

 `initial_state` is the initial state of the current random number generation.
-The initial state, required shape, and valid values are dependent on the algorithm used.
+The initial state, supported element type, and valid values are dependent on the algorithm used.

 `rng_algorithm` is one of the following, different variants of the algorithm is